-During the year ended 31 December 2023, management of the Group determines that impairment loss of HK\$21,570,000 (2022: nil) was recognised on the CGU of PHC piles and other products with reference to valuation performed by Moore.
-As at 31 December 2023, management believes that any reasonably possible change in any of these assumptions would not cause the carrying amounts of the CGU of PHC piles and other products to exceed the recoverable amounts.
-As at 31 December 2022, if the pre-tax discount rate was changed to 28%, while other parameters remain constant, the recoverable amount of the CGU of PHC piles and other products would be reduced to approximately HK\$152,000,000 and an impairment of approximately HK\$16,015,000 would be recognised for the year ended 31 December 2022.
-If the budgeted sales covering five-year period were reduced by 5%, while other parameters remain constant, the carrying amounts of the CGU of PHC piles and other products would not exceed the recoverable amounts.
+During the year ended 31 December 2023, management of the Group determines that impairment loss of HK\$19,941,000 was recognised on the CGU of PHC piles and other products with reference to valuation performed by Moore.
+No impairment loss was recognised during the year ended 31 December 2024.
+As at 31 December 2024 and 2023, management believes that any reasonably possible change in any of these assumptions would not cause the carrying amounts of the CGU of PHC piles and other products to exceed the recoverable amounts.